brendanburkhart/go-raytracer/README.md

     "target": Vector, specifies where the camera is pointed, "roll": Camera roll in degrees, positive is counter-clockwise when facing the same direction as the camera,

     "antiAliasingFactor": Super samples per pixel, must be at least 1.
-Optional,
+Optional, default is 1, "lightingModel": One of "lambertian", or "phong".
+Optional, default is "phong",

-    "projection": Projection type - one of "perspective", "orthographic" or "fisheye", "viewWidth": If using an orthographic projection, viewWidth must be specified.
+    "projection": Projection type - one of "perspective", "orthographic", or "fisheye",

+    "viewWidth": If using an orthographic projection, viewWidth must be specified.
 It is the view width of the rendered image in in-scene units.
 Can be used with a perspective projection, in which case focalLength must be specified.
     "hfov": If using a fisheye projection, hfov must be specified.
 It is the horizontal field of view in degrees.
 Can optionally replace viewWidth for a perspective projection.
     "focalLength": For perspective projection, distances from origin to render-plane.
 If this is not specified, opticalRadius must be.